Techniques, model systems and current research topics in molecular biology

 Access to the Course

-Access to the course requires admission to a programme of study at The Faculty of Mathematics and Natural Sciences.
+Access to the course requires admission to a programme of study at The Faculty of Science and Technology.
 Students in the bachelor and master programme in molecular biology and biology are prioritized.

 Teaching and learning methods